VIVEKCHOWDARI10/Hotstar-Project/README.md

        }
 ```
 REMEMBER :

-post stage will be at last separate code , after closing  all brackets for stages , it is not part of stages
+* post stage will be at last( as separate code ), after closing  all brackets for stages , it is not part of stages , it is only part of pipeline

+---

 COMPLETE PIPELINE :